egison/egison/design/type-pm-compatibility.md

 application retains Egison's traversal rule; the capability-origin check does not change that evaluation-order extension.

 The core solver fails closed.
-If a nested constraint cannot be handled by its origin-aware two-sorted rules, the synchronized path fails rather than weakening the constraint to ordinary `TAny`, capability `Any`, or a fresh unconstrained slot.
-Production may then use an explicitly identified Egison fallback, but that crossing is a compatibility-warning event.
+If a nested core constraint cannot be handled by its origin-aware two-sorted rules, inference fails rather than weakening the constraint to ordinary `TAny`, capability `Any`, or a fresh unconstrained slot.
+There is no failure-triggered retry.
+A separate extension rule can apply only when its own non-core syntax or type is already present in the constraint.

 An origin violation is never such a warning event.
 Any substitution that strengthens a rigid or rename-only variable is rejected as a type error before it can be committed to the global substitution.

-### 2.3 One-way `Matcher` to `MatcherSlot` coercion
+### 2.4 One-way `Matcher` to `MatcherSlot` coercion

 Coercion is producer-to-consumer and is not symmetric unification: